RovoMe/JDrum/README.md

 interface.
 The last two operations perform a regular `update(...)` operation but will also return a classification result regarding the uniqueness of the key via the dispatcher.

-To code example below showcases a more complex scenario where a custom bean is used to store and append data to the data store.
+The example code below showcases a more complex scenario where a custom bean is used to store and append data to the data store.
 This sample makes use of a custom `PLDData` bean which is taken from the JIRLbot project and described in short further below.